jmunozji/ASGBD/_posts/2023-03-25-Oracle_installation.markdown

   - Configuration and Migrations Tools
       - Database Configuration Assistant.
 Allows us to create new instances of databases, delete them, or modify the configuration of an existing one.
       - Database Upgrade Assistant.
 Assistant for upgrading instances from previous versions of Oracle to the current one.
       - Oracle Administration Assistant for Windows.
-Assistant for configuring the Oracle Management Server, a tool that will allow us to administer not only our server but also others on the network.
+Assistant for confOKiguring the Oracle Management Server, a tool that will allow us to administer not only our server but also others on the network.
       - Net Configuration Assistant.
 For connecting to the server and making the server "listen" to requests.
       - Net Manager.
 It also allows us to configure network-related things.
 - Oracle Installation Products